umarhassan-mitodl/9.00sc-fall-2011/content/pages/attention/discussion-attention.md

 ### Inattentional Blindness

-To experience another limitation of your attention, watch [this video clip](https://youtu.be/FWVDi4aKC-M?si=Ia_2z4pHWRtxjrtv).
+To experience another limitation of your attention, watch {{% resource_link "807e2535-3043-4325-8781-715d41da0294" "this video clip" %}}.
 Can you figure out how the two scenes differ?

 {{< div-with-class "reveal2" >}}